Sometimes the door to new insight is not only unlocked but opened, and yet one refuses to go through.

 Perhaps sorrow overrode common sense.
 Conan Doyle had been pushed into depression by the deaths of a number of family members during and shortly after World War I, and he saw the new spiritualism movement as a way to contact them.

 His friend Harry Houdini also spent much time with spiritualism, but his focus was on debunking it.
 Like magician The Amazing Randi today, Houdini knew how tricks were done and exposed the charlatans.

 Harry Houdini once tried to defuse Sir Arthur Conan Doyle’s passion for spiritualism.
-Houdini performs what must have been a baffling trick for Conan Doyle and then says:
+Houdini performs what must have been a baffling trick for Conan Doyle and then said:

-Do magicians not tell their secrets because it would violate the rules of the Magicians’ Union?
+Do magicians not tell their secrets because it would violate the Magicians’ Code?
 Perhaps it’s more because the viewers’ excitement—the magic—would be lost when they peek behind the curtain.
-If Houdini had shown Conan Doyle how the trick was done, Conan Doyle would’ve responded as any of us do once we see the quite natural and even uninspiring way a trick works.
+If Houdini had shown Conan Doyle how the trick was done, Conan Doyle would’ve responded as any of us do once we see the quite natural and even boring way a trick works.

 And many of us insist on sticking with the exciting supernatural rather than the mundane natural.

 must be a product of a brain unsatisfied with doubt;

 so, too, does the brain abhor no explanation.

 It therefore fills in one, no matter how unlikely.